hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 ### CSP journey overview

-1. **Integrate the API:** Developers should follow the [Developer journey overview](/guides/uknw-auth-checker-api-service-guide/#developer-journey-overview) to integrate the NOP Waiver Checker API into your software with a corresponding user interface (UI).
+1. **Integrate the API:** Developers should follow the [Developer journey overview](/guides/uknw-auth-checker-api-service-guide/#developer-journey-overview) to integrate the NOP waiver checker API into your software with a corresponding user interface (UI).
 2. **Trader completes C21 form:** To send goods between GB and NI, a trader must complete and submit a [C21 form](https://www.gov.uk/government/publications/import-and-export-customs-clearance-request-c21).
-3. **Check trader credentials:** If the trader does not have [Authorised Economic Operator status](https://www.gov.uk/government/publications/check-if-a-business-holds-authorised-economic-operator-status), their NOP Waiver authorisation status must be checked.
+3. **Check trader credentials:** If the trader does not have [Authorised Economic Operator status](https://www.gov.uk/government/publications/check-if-a-business-holds-authorised-economic-operator-status), their NOP waiver authorisation status must be checked.
 4. **Access the API:** Use the UI created by your developers to access the API.
-5. **Check NOP Waiver status:** Use the API to verify the traders' NOP Wavier authorisation.
+5. **Check NOP waiver status:** Use the API to verify the traders' NOP Wavier authorisation.
-6. **Authorise EIDR:** Authorise the trader for Entry in Declarants Records (EIDR) once NOP Waiver status is verified.
+6. **Authorise EIDR:** Authorise the trader for Entry in Declarants Records (EIDR) once NOP waiver status is verified.
 7. **Goods are shipped:** The trader can now ship the goods between GB and NI.

-## Error Responses
+## Error responses

-A detailed description of the error responses for this API can be found in the [NOP Waiver Checker API v1.0 reference guide](/api-documentation/docs/api/service/uknw-auth-checker-api/1.0).
+A detailed description of the error responses for this API can be found in the [NOP waiver checker API v1.0 reference guide](/api-documentation/docs/api/service/uknw-auth-checker-api/1.0).

-**Note:** The NOP Waiver API is restricted to CSPs and the above link will not be accessible to other users.
+**Note:** The NOP waiver API is restricted to CSPs and the above link will not be accessible to other users.

-## API Rate Limiting
+## API rate limiting

 Each software house should register a single application with HMRC.
 This application will be used to identify the software house during the OAuth 2.0 grant flow and will also be used in subsequent per user API calls.
 We limit the number of requests that each application can make.
 This protects our backend service against excessive load and encourages real-time API calls over batch processing.